Marbled Japanese Pumpkin Bread

 • ¼ cup plain unsweetened yogurt (we used dairy-free coconut yogurt)

-• 1 ¼ cup pumpkin puree (we used kabocha)
+• 1 ¼ cup kabocha puree

 • ¼ cup maple syrup